KirillDemochkin/kirilldemochkin.github.io/about.md

 Reading and understanding all of these ideas is tough, hence I started Casual GAN Papers - to record an easy to understand summary of the main ideas from the most interesting papers that I read as well as my thoughts on those papers.

-If you constantly find yourself saving interesting papers to your reading list, and never reading them because you do not have the time for it then **Casual GAN Papers** is for you!
+If you always find yourself saving interesting papers to your reading list, and never acttually reading them because you simply do not have enough time, then **Casual GAN Papers** is for you!

 On this site you will find: